paradime/paradime.github.io/_posts/2015-10-21-Teaching-How-to-Learn.md

 ## Drawing them in
 I found that there's a difference between handing students the information and making them want the information.
-I'm sure that not everyone walked in to that classroom and was really excited to learn about the ins and outs of jquery.
+I'm sure that not everyone walked in to that classroom and was really excited to learn about the ins and outs of JQuery.
 This is where credibility comes in.
 Building this is different for your audience.
 A group of college students are going to be more interested in an entertaining or funny lecture than a group of colleagues.
 I will say that some techniques are universal.
 Humor, analogies, and mental hooks can really aid in getting the audience's attention.
-On a recent [snap judgment](https://soundcloud.com/snapjudgment/joyce-lee-dropping-the-ball?in=snapjudgment/sets/brass-ring) I heard Joyce Lee, a high school teacher, that integrated the analysis of lil waynne's rap lyrics into her critical thinking lecture.
+On a recent [snap judgment](https://soundcloud.com/snapjudgment/joyce-lee-dropping-the-ball?in=snapjudgment/sets/brass-ring) I heard Joyce Lee, a high school teacher, integrated the analysis of Lil Wayne's rap lyrics into her critical thinking lecture.
 To a group of professionals, this would seem like a less than ideal example but it pulled in her demographic.